CRodr888/ent-ds-del-5-4-filtering-and-ordering-ds-deloitte-03192019/README.md

 ## Introduction

-In this lesson, you'll continue to see how to write SQL queries to retrieve and add specific data to SQL database tables.
+In this lesson, you'll learn a little more about writing SQL queries to retrieve specific data from SQL database tables.

 ## Objectives
 You will be able to: